Edikang Ikong (Edikaikong)

 Step 1.
 Bring the assorted meat and any other tough protein to boil till tender with very little water, salt and seasoning only.

 Step2.
-Add blended scotch bonnet chillies and palm oil to the meat and cook for another 10-15 minutes, this is just to make sure the palm oil cooks properly and you are not left with cold tasting palm oil when eating your edikaikong
+Add blended scotch bonnet chillies and palm oil to the meat.
+Cook for another 10-15 minutes, this is just to make sure the palm oil cooks properly and you are not left with cold tasting palm oil when eating your edikaikong

 Step 5: add the ugwu lastly to the pan and stir to combine.
 Check for salt and seasoning and adjust accordingly.
 Cook for another 3-5 minutes and take it off the heat.